denull/perceptual/README.md

 * **HHash**.
 Fast, but imprecise "histogram hash".
 Very reliable against rotations (especially 90/180/270 degrees) and mirrorings, but can easily given false positives or even false negatives (if colors were changed too much).
 * **PHash**.
 DCT hash, used in phash.org library and described in http://phash.org/docs/pubs/thesis_zauner.pdf
 * **MHash**.
 Marr hash, used in phash.org library and described in http://phash.org/docs/pubs/thesis_zauner.pdf.
 Current implementation is very slow and not very reliable; not recommended to use in the current state.
-* **PHash**.
+* **RHash**.
 Radial hash, used in phash.org library and described in http://phash.org/docs/pubs/thesis_zauner.pdf.
 Very slow (relative to other hashes) when comparing hashes.

 In the future SIFT/SURF feature extraction can be added to the library.
 This should allow the most precise image matching.
 However it will also be the slowest one.